Structured condition numbers for a linear function of the solution of the generalized saddle point problem: Introduction

-In many applications, blocks of the coefficient matrix $\M$ of the system (\ref{eq11}) exhibit some linear structures (for example, symmetric, Teoplitz or symmetric Teoplitz) \cite{BaiMichael2005,SYMTEOP}.
-Recently, there has been substantial interest in structured backward errors for the GSP system by exploiting special structures of the blocks $A,B,C$ and $D$ (see; \cite{sbe2012,sbe2020,sbe2022}).
-Therefore, it is reasonable to ask: What impact, or how sensitive, is the solution when structure-preserving perturbations are introduced to the coefficient matrix of GSP systems?
-To address the aforementioned question, we need the notion of structured CNs.
-Therefore, it is necessary to study the structured CNs by considering perturbations that retain the same structures on the blocks of $\M.$ In this paper, we mainly focus on structured NCN, MCN and CCN for the GSP system (\ref{eq11}) with following structures: \begin{description} \item[$(a)$]$A$ and $D$ have linear structures and $B\neq C$, \item [$(b)$] $A^T=A$, $B\neq C$ and $D^T=D$, \item[$(c)$] $A^T=A,$ $B=C.$
+In many applications, blocks of the coefficient matrix $\M$ of the system (\ref{eq11}) exhibit linear structures (for example, symmetric, Toeplitz or symmetric-Toeplitz) {\cite{SymbolCirculant, Elman2005, SS2015, SYMTEOP}}.
+Therefore, it is reasonable to ask: how sensitive is the solution when structure-preserving perturbations are introduced to the coefficient matrix of \textit{GSPPs}?
+To address the aforementioned query, we explore the notion of structured \textit{CNs} by restricting perturbations that preserve the structures inherent in the block matrices of $\M.$